-- e.
+- g.
+Meetings.
+LIBERTY's Compliance Officer attends and delivers compliance reports at LIBERTY's Board of Director meetings and may also, at their discretion, attend meetings of the respective Boards.
+The Compliance Officer also chairs the Regulatory Compliance Committee (described below), which ensures that all compliance issues are appropriately and consistently coordinated. - h.
 Regulatory Compliance Committee.
-The Regulatory Compliance Committee ("Compliance Committee") is chaired by LIBERTY's Compliance Officer, meets regularly, and is comprised of persons involved directly in compliance activities, including the Market Compliance Officers, Privacy Officer, Security Officer, and representatives from each of the following departments: Human Capital, Legal, SIU, Quality, IT, Claims, UM, Grievance and Appeals, Finance, Member Services, Credentialing, Provider Relations, Eligibility & Fulfillment, and Account Management.
-Additional LIBERTY team members from various operational departments are invited to attend as determined by the Compliance Officer, on an as needed basis. - f.
+The Regulatory Compliance Committee ("Compliance Committee") is chaired by LIBERTY's Compliance Officer, meets regularly, but no less than quarterly, and is comprised of persons involved directly in compliance activities, including the Market Leaders and Compliance Officers, the Risk Officer, Privacy Officer, Security Officer, and representatives from each of the following departments: Human Capital, Legal, SIU, Quality, Clinical Affairs, Information Technology, Claims, Utilization Management, Grievance and Appeals, Finance, Member Services, Credentialing, Provider Relations, Eligibility & Fulfillment, Marketing & Communication. and Account Management.
+Additional LIBERTY team members from various operational departments are invited to attend as determined by the Compliance Officer, on an as needed basis.
+The Compliance Committee reports directly and is accountable to the Chief Executive and to the Governing Body.

+- i.
 Oversight by the LIBERTY Board of Directors.
 LIBERTY's Board of Directors is responsible for overseeing LIBERTY's Compliance Program.
-The Directors meet at least quarterly and receives reports from LIBERTY's Compliance Officer on compliance issues, identified risk areas and issues, risk and compliance management activities, and external and internal audits and investigations, and on at least an annual basis, the Board of Directors reviews the effectiveness of the Compliance Program. - g.
-LIBERTY Team Members with Compliance Responsibilities.
+The Directors meet at least quarterly and receive reports from LIBERTY's Compliance Officer on compliance issues, identified risk areas, risk and compliance management activities, and external and internal audits and investigations, and, on at least an annual basis, the Board of Directors reviews the effectiveness of the Compliance Program consistent with industry standards and regulatory guidelines. - j.
+LIBERTY Team Member Responsibilities.
 Compliance and program integrity activities, such as auditing, monitoring and exclusion screenings, are integrated across LIBERTY business units through documented protocols that clearly define roles, responsibilities, and performance expectations.